okyeron/fates/README.md

 This will play a female voice saying "front right" and "front left" in each channel 3 times.

+`sudo reboot` to get things back to normal.

 ## UART

 Fates includes UART pins broken out for a serial connection to another computer using a UART-USB cable.